Jake Hyde: Club career

+Hyde joined Yeovil Town for the 2023–24 season.
+At the end of the 2023–24 season, Hyde was released by Yeovil following the club's promotion from the National League South.

+On 15 June 2024, Hyde signed for Chelmsford City.
+Following the conclusion of the 2024–25 season, Hyde was released by Chelmsford City.

+Hyde re-joined Woking for the 2025–26 season as strength and conditioning coach, while also being registered as a player.

 International career

 Hyde was called up to the England C squad for a friendly against a Latvia under-23 team on 10 September 2013.
 He played the first 45 minutes of the match, which England lost 1–0.